Small claims - making a claim for proceedings initiated in small claims court

-You don't have to use "legal language".
-Just tell what happened.
-That doesn't mean you can leave out essential details.
+You don't have to use "legal language", simple state what happened in your own words, and ensure you don't leave out essential details.
 The defendant has to know exactly what the claim is about.
 Also, the judge will read this document to learn about your case.
 Notice that in our example the address of the house is given.
 The roofer will have no trouble knowing which job this case is about.

-You may have already answered this question in the "What Happened?" section.
-It is here so the court registry staff can be sure that you are filling your claim at the right court registry.
+You may have already answered this question in the "What happened?" section, but if not you can add it here.
+This information is important because the court registry staff can be sure that you are filling your claim at the right court registry.
 (We'll explain what that means later.)

 You don't need the complete address here - the name of the city or town will do.
 If the case involves a breach of contract, tell where the contract was made or where the payments were to be made.

-Again, you may have already answered this.
+You may have already answered this question in the "What Happened?" section.
 There are time limits to most legal actions, and they can be quite complicated.
 It all depends on what kind of claim you have.

 If you think you might be running out of time and you are not sure what the time limit is, you may want to seek legal advice.